Why we’re here

-A pilot project in partnership with the NZ National Commission for UNESCO is our latest venture.
-Picking up the creative challenge posed by Richard Louv – the world’s leading author on children’s disconnect from the natural world – the project aims to support young people to join with others in their neighbourhoods to create and lead movements to bring nature back to backyards.
+A pilot project in partnership with the NZ National Commission for UNESCO.
+Picking up the challenge posed by Richard Louv – the world’s leading author on children’s disconnect from the natural world – the project supports young people to creatively join with others in their neighbourhoods to create and lead movements to bring nature back to backyards.

 How we work

 We’re committed to modelling a paradigm of what we believe work is meant to look like.
 It promotes collaboration and cooperation based on the understanding that life is enriched by the contributions of all of us.
 We have deep appreciation and kaitiaki – guardianship – for the natural world: We are dedicated to empowering others, working on frontiers – using transformational methodologies and creating innovative approaches and programmes.
 Respectful communication, family friendly approaches, health and well-being are absolute musts as is celebration, fun and playfulness.

 Pam’s been around the traps all over in environmental education.
 Started out as a teacher, dabbled in journalism, then found her calling while reading Rachel Carson’s ‘Silent Spring’.

 She cut her teeth campaigning, researching, writing and educating for the Nature Conservation Council before signing up with the Department of Conservation (DOC) in the late 80’s.
 Ten years into the job she fell in love with a young kiwi (bird) while out on the job as DOC’s sponsorships coordinator.
 This opened her eyes to the uniqueness and fragility of New Zealand’s ancient natural heritage and ignited her commitment to bringing young people along on the journey.
 Leading DOC’s national education team for over a decade, she’s worked with a great team to anchor education into DOC’s long term strategic direction.